MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-service-account.md

 1. On the next windows, select **Migrate, restore or takeover an existing gateway**, and follow the process for [restoring](service-gateway-migrate.md) your gateway.

-1. Once the restoration is complete, the new gateway uses the domain account.
+1. After the restoration is complete, the new gateway uses the domain account.

    ![Domain account](media/service-gateway-service-account/domain-account.png)